tabellarius/logarithmotechnia/README.md

 This project is an implementaton of a dataframe akin to Python's Pandas or R's tibble/dplyr/tidyverse.
 R's influence is significantly stronger for this project, although I do borrow ideas from Pandas as well.

 Main advantages are decent data organization (better than, say, in Gota); full support of NA-values (unlike some dataframes for Go); good extensibility (unlike all currently existing packages): it is much more easier to create your own vector (series) types than in other competitors.

+For now it supports

 Estimated release of the first public version is April-May 2023.